 What Is Aeration?

-Aeration creates openings in the lawn to help air, water, and nutrients get into the soil down to the grassroots, to lessen soil compaction and to help reduce thatch closing the surface.
+Aeration is the creation of openings in the lawn to help air, water, and nutrients get into the soil down at the grassroots.
+The process lessens soil compaction and helps minimise thatch from closing the surface.

 Essentially, an aerator conditions the soil by pulling out cores or plugs of soil, or by either spiking or slicing into the soil.